mitsuhiko/lucumr/2015/5/27/rust-for-pythonistas.rst

 My favorite topic: Unicode :)  This is where Rust and Python differ quite a bit.
-Python (both 2 and 3) have a very similar Unicode model which is to map Unicode data against arrays of characters where a character.
+Python (both 2 and 3) have a very similar Unicode model which is to map Unicode data against arrays of characters.
 In Rust however Unicode strings are always stored as UTF-8.
 I have covered this in the past about why this is a much better solution than what Python or C# are doing (see also `UCS vs UTF-8 as Internal String Encoding
 </2014/1/9/ucs-vs-utf8/>`_).
 What's however very interesting about Rust
 is how it deals with the ugly reality of our encoding world.